kelu124/echomods/include/AddMyLogs.md

 * @cld float pins between shots? -> work session on [bilevel.c](/alt.tbo/test/bilevel.c)
 * @cld pass license to CC-BY-SA

-* @todo add some new articles to the new article
+* @done add some new articles to the new article (all put to bibtex)
   * Some interesting read .. again: 10.1109/ULTSYM.2013.0142 for bimorphs
   * [Article: A flexible multichannel FPGA and PC-Based ultrasound system for medical imaging research: initial phantom experiments](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S2446-47402015000300277) for brazilan students working on a design
   * [Article: PC-BASED ULTRASOUND IMAGING SYSTEM IN A PROBE](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.132.5199&rep=rep1&type=pdf)